- Records held as State archives

 This overview provides a brief explanation of State archives that document the NSW government's interaction with Aboriginal people from 1788 until today.

-State Records holds a significant number of records as State archives that document the governments' dealings with Aboriginal people.
+We hold a significant number of records as State archives that document the governments' dealings with Aboriginal people.
 The nature and impact of these dealings has varied greatly over time according to the policy of the day.

 The records were usually created by public servants including those at stations and by reserve managers.
 Unfortunately not all records have survived and many are incomplete due to destruction or loss.